Configuring INVENTORY

 Regardless of whether a community uses INVENTORY, eligibility can be configured under programs or funding sources; however, INVENTORY allows you to take a more detailed approach by connecting eligibility at the Site, Building, Unit Configuration, Unit, or Bed level.

 With INVENTORY, eligibility that is set at one level will inherit down to all the levels beneath it.
 For example, eligibility that is set at the Site level will pass onto the Building, UCT, Unit, and Bed levels.
-Before you set up eligibility criteria at one of the higher levels such as Site or Building, make sure that the eligibility applies to 100% of the items below.
+Before setting up eligibility criteria at one of the higher levels, such as Site or Building, ensure that the eligibility applies to 100% of the items below.

 INVENTORY allows you to configure eligibility criteria at multiple levels.
 When a user assigns a client or refers to a Unit/Bed, the system will check the eligibility criteria configured at all levels before generating a list of eligible clients or Units.